What are your priorities as a plan sponsor?

-This doesn’t just save paper—online enrollment leads to higher 401(k) savings rates and improved investment diversification.⁴ And when combined with easy-to-access digital education and account maintenance tools for employees, employees are more likely to stay engaged.
-But they can’t be completely engaged if a service provider doesn’t have their email address, so employers should make sure that their plan provider has up-to-date electronic records.
-This is particularly important if a plan sponsor wants to take advantage of the DOL’s proposed rule for electronic delivery of required plan disclosures.⁵ Though that rule won’t go into effect until 2021 at the earliest, a plan sponsor can go a long way toward realizing the benefits of going digital by making sure that their service provider has current electronic records in 2020.
+This doesn’t just save paper—online enrollment leads to higher 401(k) savings rates and improved investment diversification.⁴ When combined with easy-to-access digital education and account maintenance tools, employees are more likely to stay engaged, but they can’t be completely engaged if a service provider doesn’t have their email address, so employers should make sure that their plan provider has up-to-date electronic records.
+This is particularly important if a plan sponsor wants to take advantage of the DOL’s proposed rule for electronic delivery of required plan disclosures.⁵ Although that rule won’t go into effect until 2021 at the earliest, plan sponsors can go a long way toward realizing the benefits of going digital by making sure that their service provider has current electronic records in 2020.

 Remember to review and reset your goals

+Investing involves risks, including the potential loss of principal.
 There is no guarantee that any investment strategy will achieve its objectives.
-All investing involves risk including possible loss of principal.

 MGTS-p41447-GE 1/20 41447 MGR020320507868